CPD Requirements for Osteopaths in Australia (2026 Guide)

 How many CPD hours does an osteopath need in Australia?

-Registered osteopaths must complete a minimum of 30 hours of CPD per year under the Osteopathy Board of Australia's requirements.
+Registered osteopaths must complete a minimum of 25 hours of CPD per year under the Osteopathy Board of Australia's requirements, including four hours covering one or more mandatory topics.

 Does Osteopathy Australia CPD satisfy the AHPRA requirement?